 UEFA European Championship Results

 England’s first European Championship appearance was in 1968, which took place in Italy.
 The English qualified but lost 1-0 to Yugoslavia in the semi-final.
 However, they did beat the Soviet Union to the bronze medal with a 2-0 victory in the third-place play-off match in Rome.
-Since then, England have featured in eight of the following 12 tournaments.
-They failed to get past the group stage in half of those eight, although they did reach the semis in 1996.
+Since then, England have featured in nine of the following 13 tournaments.
+They failed to get past the group stage on four of those occasions, although they did reach the semis and the finals once apiece.

 Year | Host | Stage of Elimination (Position) | Manager | Top Scorer |